ahsan87/ArvatoFinancials/README.md

 3. ..

-    Contains the above two directories and the project proposals and project report.
+    Contains the above two directories and the project proposal & project report.

+### Technical Overview

+Step by step workflow from data exploration, processing to inference is approached in a structured fashion.
+We preprocess the data to get rid of unnecessary, undocumented, sparse and outlier data & implement Dimensionality Reduction and Clustering to identify clusters.

+Following concepts implemented and covered in detail in the notebook:

+Data Exploration & Cleaning
+Dimensionality Reduction
+Clustering

+### Requirements

+All of the requirements are captured in requirements.txt.
+Run: pip install -r requirements.txt